KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-Flights by khassel](https://gitlab.com/khassel/MMM-Flights)

-1. Recommendation: `.gitlab-ci.yml`: Use official file extension `.yaml` instead of `.yml` (<https://yaml.org/faq.html>).
-2. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Flights.js`: It looks like a package is loaded via CDN.
+1. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-Flights.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: There ist no CHANGELOG file.
+2. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-6. Recommendation: There ist no CODE_OF_CONDUCT file.
+3. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-7. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FlightsAbove by E3V3A](https://github.com/E3V3A/MMM-FlightsAbove)